 Full TitleMemorial Sloan-Kettering Cancer Center Pancreatic Tumor Registry

-To develop a registry of individuals at high risk for pancreatic cancer.
+- Making a registry of people at high risk for getting pancreatic cancer.

-To study lifestyle and other exposures that may be related to the development of pancreatic cancer.
+- Studying lifestyle and exposures to things that could be linked to pancreatic cancer.

-To find out whether it is feasible to follow people with an increased risk of pancreatic cancer, and to examine them at regular intervals (using specialized imaging techniques) to see if they develop pancreatic cancer or early precancerous lesions.
+- Learning if it is possible to monitor people with a higher risk for pancreatic cancer.
+We examine them regularly with imaging tests to see if they develop pancreatic cancer or precancer.

-To collect specimens from patients with pancreatic cancer and their family members to identify genetic risk factors for this disease.
+- Collecting blood and saliva from people with pancreatic cancer and their family members.
+We hope to find genetic factors linked to this disease.

-For more information and to see if you are eligible for this study, please use our online form to tell us something about your family’s history with pancreatic cancer.
-Once we receive the form, we will contact you regarding your participation in the study.
+For more information and to see if you can join this study, please use our online form.
+We will ask you about your family’s history with pancreatic cancer.
+Once we get the form, we will contact you to let you know if you can join the study.